-The Strategic Quality Improvement Framework is an improvement programme dedicated to improving patient experience and delivering person centred services.
+The Strategic Quality Improvement Framework is our approach to focusing on quality, including safety and patient experience.
+The approach is dedicated to improving patient experience and delivering person centred services.
 NHS Forth Valley remains committed to improving patient experience as a key aspect of the quality improvement priorities that underpin the efficiency productivity and quality programme in NHS Forth Valley.

-The development of the Person Centred Health and Care strategy in 2015 set out:
+The development of the Person Centred Health and Care Strategy in 2015 set out: